julianneq/VCR_Project/Simulations/README.md

 and FertScenario is a vector of fertilizer application scenarios, where each element is an application amount in kg/ha.
 You do not need to include 0 kg/ha in the FertScenario vector, as this will be modeled automatically as a base case.

+Model results are written to simulated0kgYields.csv, simulated*kgYields.csv where "*" corresponds to the amounts in FertScenario, simulatedRain.csv, and simulatedTemp.csv.
+Simulated yields are point estimates from the statistical crop model.
+Errors by woreda were subsequently added to these simulated yields.

 simulateMaizeYields.py calls readInData.py to read in the necessary data, which include: the soil parameters (from WoredaSoilData.csv), weather generating parameters (from WeatherParams.csv)